François de Wendel: Political activity

 In his youth, François de Wendel was a proponent of Capitaine Dreyfus's innocence, which put him at odds with his aristocratic milieu.
 In 1900 François de Wendel became a councilor of the canton of Briey, Meurthe-et-Moselle.

-From 1906 he subsidized L'Echo de Lorraine.
+From 1906 he subsidized L'Echo de Lorraine and was a shareholder in L'Éclair de l'Est.

 In 1906 he ran for deputy for the Briey district against the incumbent, Albert François Lebrun, at a time when the separation of church and state was a central issue.

 He was accused of being too tied to the church and was decisively defeated.

 He was elected a general councillor for Meurthe-et-Moselle in 1907.

 He ran for deputy again in 1910, creating the Briey Chamber of Commerce to organize support.

 He downplayed relations with the church, made it clear he was a republican, and was helped by Aristide Briand and Alexandre Millerand of the Democratic Left Party, but was defeated again, although this time by a narrow margin.

 Wendel was convinced, perhaps correctly, that Camille Cavallier had engineered his defeat since he distrusted Wendel's dealings with union leaders and thought he had encouraged a strike at his Pont-à-Mousson iron works.

 On 26 April 1914 François de Wendel once more ran for election to the legislature in the second district of Briey.

 He was elected on the Fédération républicaine platform as a deputy for Meurthe-et-Moselle, holding office until 7 December 1919.

 The family opposed his entry into politics, which they thought likely to damage the firm, as did his fellow-members of the Comité des forges.

 He would indeed often be accused, wrongly, of acting in the interests of his industrial empire rather than those of France, and this may have damaged the business.

 After the post-war slump of 1920 caused unemployment to rise the Wendels were often cast as the villains.

 François de Wendel was attacked over his role in World War I, his opposition to the Cartel des Gauches led by Édouard Herriot in 1924–26 and his support of the nationalist and conservative Raymond Poincaré.